hjespers/teslams/README.md

 #Installation

-To use these programs you must download and install 'node' from http://nodejs.org Once node is installed, use the included 'npm' utility to download this module, examples, and all dependent modules
+To use these programs you must download and install 'node' from http://nodejs.org .Once node is installed, use the included 'npm' utility to download this module, examples, and all dependent modules

 	npm install teslams

-#teslams.js
+#teslams.js - The main library

 Contains a library of functions and constants which allow the uses the TESLA "REST" API to get and set values on the Tesla Model S.
 All functions take an optional callback that will be passed the javascript object returned from the TESLA API.